 Surface Book laptops are eligible for storage and thermal upgrades.

 The Surface Laptop 3 only allows storage upgrades.
-Surface Laptops 1 and 2 are welded together and cannot be opened.
+Surface Laptops 1 and 2 are welded together and cannot be opened (thanks a LOT, Microsoft).

 Any Windows desktop in the standard "brick" form factor is almost always completely repairable.

-Windows devices in the "iMac" form factor are also usually serviceable, but we will need the model number to confirm this.
+Windows devices in the "iMac" all-in-one form factor are also usually serviceable, but we will need the model number to check this on a per-model basis.

 The Surface Studio only allows storage and thermal upgrades.
 Some repairs will depend on availability of components.